There is still a lot of summer left to enjoy!

 Basic Pruning List

 It’s a good time to trim and shape broad-leafed shrubs and hedges such as boxwood, privets, and laurel.
-Be careful of sunburning plants during extreme heat; protect with shade cloth or Moisture-Loc.
+Be careful of sunburning plants during extreme heat; protect with shade cloth.

 Lightly prune to shape deciduous trees, Japanese maples, and summer-flowering shrubs after they have bloomed.